 Composer and food writer, Mee, designs experiences that bridge the gap between our outer world and our inner life.

 Mee composes and conducts large-scale music, including two feature film soundtracks.
-She has arranged orchestral strings, toured and/or recorded with Psychic TV, The Smashing Pumpkins, Tiesto, and Christina Perri.
+She has arranged orchestral strings, toured and/or recorded with Smashing Pumpkins, Tiesto, Psychic TV, and Christina Perri.
 Her food writing has been published by HarperCollins and Rizzoli, and The Los Angeles Times food section.
 She designed edible gardens for William Shatner and Patrick Dempsey, and cooked for Joshua Bell.

 Mee integrates this unique wealth of experiences to create Yntegrity.